j-fu/marginalia/julia/julia-workflow.md

 julia>]
 pkg> add Package1
 ```
-results in a corresponding entries in  `.julia/environments/v1.x/Project.toml`  and `.julia/environments/v1.x/Manifest.toml` .
+This results in  corresponding entries in  `.julia/environments/vx.y/Project.toml`  and `.julia/environments/vy.y/Manifest.toml`  (where `x.y` stands for your installed Julia version).
 Sharing this global  environment between all your different projects is risky because of possible conflicts in package version requirements.
+In addition, relying on the global environment makes it hard to share your code with others, as you would have to find a way to communicate the packages (with versions) which they need to install to run your code.

 _Local environments_ provide a remedy.

-Assume that a _project_ is Julia code residing in a given directory `project_dir`, uses one or several other Julia packages and is not intended to be invoked from other projects.
-An environment is described by a `Project.toml` file in the project directory .
-One can set up an environment
+Assume that a _project_ is Julia code residing in a given directory `MyProject`, uses one or several other Julia packages and is not intended to be invoked from other projects.
+An environment is described by the two files in the `MyProject` directory:  `Project.toml` and `Manifest.toml`.
-in the following way:
+Set up an environment in the following way:

 ```
-$ cd project_dir
+$ cd MyProject
 $ julia
 $ pkg> activate .
 $ pkg> add Package1